 - OPTIONAL FLAVOR

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-HEALTH BENEFITS & FUN FACTS
+HEALTH BENEFITS ALMONDS

 The tear-shaped almond has been a culinary favorite since ancient times.
 The Romans believed they were also fertility charms and so threw them at newlyweds (ouch! way bigger than rice!)

 For example, when it comes to heart disease, five large studies (Nurses Health Study, Iowa Healthy Study, and others) found that nut consumption is associated with a lower risk for heart disease – the #1 killer in America.
 Almonds appear to reduce post-meal increases in blood sugar levels, which is helpful for diabetics.

 Results of a study published in the International Journal of Obesity and Related Matabolic Disorders found that including almonds in a low calorie diet (high in monounsaturated fats) can help overweight individuals lose weight more effectively than a low-calorie diet high in complex carbohydrates.